puzzlepaint/cide/Readme.md

 * The program can be configured in the program settings, however, do not forget to also check the project settings for additional per-project options.
+* Code completion works best if the setting for the key to accept the current completion item is set to the Tab key only, not the Return key, since the latter may easily cause code completion to be triggered accidentally.
+However, the default setting is to use both the Tab and Return keys, since it may be too confusing for new users otherwise.
 * To rename a variable/function/etc., either right-click its name and choose the corresponding menu option, or set the cursor to its name and press F2.
 * Hovering something in the code highlights all of its occurrences in the